lohitpt252003/frontend-for-annaforces/README.md

-# frontend-for-annaforces

-This is the frontend for the Annaforces project, built with React.

 ## Data Structure

 For a detailed understanding of how problems, submissions, users, and solutions are structured and stored, please refer to the [DATA/README.md](../DATA/README.md) file.
+The templates for creating new problems, contests, and solutions are now located in the [DATA/blueprint](../DATA/blueprint) directory.

 ## Data Structure